makerinc/nav-sdk/README.md

 ## API
 ### `registry.register(type, id, component)`

+Import it like this `import { registry } from '@makerinc/nav-sdk'`

+This is the main entrypoint for your custom components to be registered with Nav.

 | Parameter | Type | Description |
 | --- | --- | --- |
 | type | `'product-card' \| 'category-card' \| 'banner' \| 'products-section' \| 'categories-section' \| 'banners-section'` and [more...](https://github.com/makerinc/nav-sdk/blob/main/src/types/ComponentTypeMapping.ts) | The type of component to be registered.
 This influences the type of data passed to your component.